Amashiro-Natsuki0796/Line-Art/README.md

 You can modify the following parameters to customize the output effect:

-- `line_count`: Number of lines, affecting画面 complexity
+- `line_count`: Number of lines, affecting frame complexity
 - Color generation algorithm: Can adjust color range and saturation